 They make products and services easier, better, more enjoyable to use by always putting the customer first and applying the lessons drawn from UX.
 It is an incredibly varied role and can be hard to pin down.
 They could be involved in the initial design and built of a product long before any customers have even used it.
 Equally, they could be constantly tinkering and improving a long running service based upon real time user feedback.
 Sometimes it is best to think of a UX designer as translating, and then actioning, what customers want from a business.

 A product designer is concerned with the entire user experience of a product and factors in the business needs of the organisation.
 This can include UX design but also UI, research and design.
 It is a much more generalist position whilst UX design is a specialist focus.
-Check out our blog to discover the difference in more detail!

 Becoming A UX Designer - What You Need To Know